-In this article, we shall take you through all the mandatory Wholly Owned Subsidiary (WoS) Compliances that are applicable on a subsidiary company, at different points of time, during the year.
+In this article, we shall take you through all the Mandatory Compliances that are applicable on a Subsidiary Company, at different points of time, during the year.

-For details relating to incorporation of a foreign subsidiary company in India, please refer the following link : Wholly Owned Subsidiary Incorporation in India
+For details relating to incorporation of a foreign subsidiary company in India, please refer the following link : Incorporation of a Subsidiary in India

 Compliances are based on many aspects of the company.
 One must understand what all compliances are supposed to be met according to the type of company that is incorporated, the industry of operations, annual turnover, number of employees and so on.

 Subsidiary Compliances with the Reserve Bank of India

 Once the Incorporation is approved, the subsidiary can immediately proceed to open a Bank account in India.
 Subsequently, the foreign shareholders have to remit the minimum Share Capital, as stated at the time of incorporation.
 The Reserve Bank of India (RBI) mandates some reporting compliances on remittance of foreign investment into India.
 This involves registering the Company and the Director(s) with the RBI and filing of necessary Forms for reporting details of foreign remittance.